 In 2018, Chambers USA researchers reported that Doug is regarded as an "excellent negotiator and strategist by clients, who commend his very pragmatic counsel and his superlative client service.
 He has a wide-ranging transactional and governance practice, earning particular praise for his abilities in securities work and is reported as outstanding in compliance work."

-He also has been selected for inclusion in The Best Lawyers in America© (2010-2020) in the areas of Corporate and Compliance Law, Corporate Governance Law, Corporate Law, Mergers and Acquisitions Law and Securities/Capital Markets Law for Cleveland.
-He was recognized as the 2019 and 2020 “Lawyer of the Year” in Corporate Law and already received back-to-back designations as Corporate Governance “Lawyer of the Year” for 2015 and 2014 in Best Lawyers.
+He also has been selected for inclusion in The Best Lawyers in America© (2010-2021) in the areas of Corporate Compliance Law, Corporate Governance Law, Corporate Law, Mergers and Acquisitions Law and Securities/Capital Markets Law in Cleveland.
+He was recognized as the Best Lawyers Corporate Law "Lawyer of the Year" in Cleveland (2019 and 2020) and previously received back-to-back designations as Corporate Governance “Lawyer of the Year” in Cleveland (2014 and 2015).
 Doug has been selected without interruption to the Ohio Super Lawyers list from 2007-2020.

 For more than a decade, Calfee's Corporate and Capital Markets group has been ranked by Chambers USA as one of the top Corporate/M&A practices in Ohio.
 In 2018, Chambers USA researchers praised Calfee's Corporate and Capital Markets group for “its high level of knowledge and sophistication; an impressive team with a strong track record across a broad range of corporate and transactional matters."
 In prior Chambers USA guides, researchers have published the following about the group: “Very efficient, practical and business-oriented in their approach.
 We would not have the success we have had without them being side by side.”
 Chambers noted that clients have characterized Doug as "one of the leading practitioners in Cleveland; he is very thoughtful and a good sounding board, so you can discuss a variety of corporate issues with him and gain a better insight and appreciation of the issues by the end."